SBIR - The Small Business Innovation Research (SBIR) program was established by Congress in 1982 with a

 |The information below is a general guide and is not meant to replace or supersede the instructions in the announcement.|

 Phase II - If the Phase I effort is successful, the firm may compete for Phase II funding, which is a substantial R&D effort.
 Phase II is typically a demonstration phase in which prototypes are built and tested.
-Please reference www.navysbir.com/phaseii.htm for each Syscom's phase II guidance.
-You may not submit a phase II proposal without an invitation from the Navy.
+Please reference Phase II for information regarding the Navy's two-step competitive Phase II process and each SYSCOM's Phase II guidance.

 Phase III - This is the goal of most SBIR projects.
 Although no government SBIR funds are involved, Phase III funding can come from the government and/or private sector.
 The target is to transition a

 company's SBIR effort into products, tools or services that benefit the Navy acquisition community.
 One important strength of the SBIR program, is that once a company has received a Phase I award follow-on

 Commercialization Readiness Program (CRP) - The Navy SBIR Commercialization Readniness Program [formerly the Commercialization Pilot Program (CPP)] is a dynamic, results-oriented response to the Congressional challenge to the Department of Defense in 2006 to deliver more advanced technologies - faster - to our warfighters.
 Administrative funding is provided by the statutory 1% allocation of SBIR funds to the SYSCOMs for administering the Phase II.5 and to provide non-financial resources for the firms (e.g. the Navy's SBIR/STTR Transition Program, etc.)